Outline of birds

 The following outline is provided as an overview of and topical guide to birds:

 Birds (class Aves) – winged, bipedal, endothermic (warm-blooded), egg-laying, vertebrate animals.
 There are around 10,000 living species, making them the most varied of tetrapod vertebrates.
 They inhabit ecosystems across the globe, from the Arctic, to the Antarctic.
 Extant birds range in size from the 5 cm bee hummingbird to the 2.75 m ostrich.
+Birds evolved from earlier theropods, and thus constitute the only known living dinosaurs.

 What type of thing is a bird?

 A bird can be described as all of the following: